This post may contain affiliate links.

-We were told that in future, on Miami based cruises in holiday time, Getaway will have more like 2,000 under 18s on board.
+We were told that in future, on Miami based cruises in holiday time, this ship would have more like 2,000 under 18s on board.

 The boys made friends and had loads of fun, with us, and without.

 I got the impression that a lot of them were missing their own families back in their home countries.
 The crew came from over 60 countries and it was beautiful.

 We prefer to do things as a family, so we were occasional kids’ club users although D (9) and Boo (7) did get really into the club by the end of the 10 day crossing as they developed confidence and trust in the youth crew.
-By day 10 we were struggling to get them out of there.

 We would drop them off and ring the club often to see if they were happy and wanted to stay in the club or come and try some activity with us, which worked well.